sgorgun/hash-table-task-python/README.md

-# Hash table (Python)
+# Hash table

+## Purpose

-Set of programming assignments that are designed to test knowledge of hash table data structure.
+The coding exercises are designed to test knowledge of the following concepts:

+* Hash Table data structure and its API
+* Collisions resolution via the chaining (bucketing) method

+## Overview

+The coding exercises cover the following practical problems:
+* Implementing Hash Table with chaining
+* 2-SUM problem
+* Finding all repeated patterns in DNA sequence

+## Coding exercises

-## Problem 1: Implement HashTable with chaining
+### Exercise 1: Implement HashTable with chaining

 Implement a HashTable interface **without using any hash table libraries**.